 Association of cooking smoke exposure with pneumonia

+Firewood was the predominant fuel in 84% of households.
 Mixed evidence was found concerning back-carrying during cooking.
 Weak evidence was found for an association between being carried on the mother’s back while cooking and severe pneumonia compared to non-severe pneumonia (adj OR 1.7 (1.0-3.0), p=0.04), but in comparison with controls there was evidence of a lower risk of non-severe pneumonia (adjOR 0.4 [0.2-0.7], p=0.004).
 No associations were found between pneumonia and measured CO exposure or modelled particular matter exposure (Table 4 and Table 5).

 DISCUSSION